Science Fell in Love, So I Tried to Prove It: Manga

-The manga has been serialized online via Flex Comix Comic Meteor website since 2016 and has been collected in thirteen tankōbon volumes as of June 2022.
+The manga has been serialized online via Flex Comix Comic Meteor website since 2016 and has been collected in eighteen tankōbon volumes as of February 2025.

 TV drama

 A 4-episode live-action drama adaptation aired from September 1 to September 22, 2018 to promote the live-action film.
 The drama was directed by Masatsugu Asahi.

 Live-action film

 A live-action film adaptation premiered on February 1, 2019.
 The film was directed by Masatsugu Asahi and Toshihiro Sato.

 Anime

 An anime television series adaptation was announced on January 8, 2019.
 The series was animated by Zero-G and directed by Tōru Kitahata, with Rintarō Ikeda credited for series composition.
 Ikeda and Michiko Yokote wrote the scripts, and Yūsuke Isouchi designed the characters.
 Hisakuni, Shouichiro Hirata, Kaoru Ōtsuka, Shūhei Takahashi, Takuma Sogi, and Yūko Takahashi composed the music.
 It aired from January 11, 2020 to March 28, 2020 on Tokyo MX, BS11, AT-X and UHB.
 Sora Amamiya (who voices Ayame Himuro) performed the series' opening theme song "PARADOX", while Akari Nanawo performed the series' ending theme song "Turing Love" with utaite Sou as guest vocals.
 Amazon Prime Video Japan released all 12 episodes of the series on January 11, 2020 JST.
 Crunchyroll simulcast the series with subtitles as well and has also released an English dub.